Fall 2019 Semester: August 12–November 22 (15 lessons)

 Jordan Musgrave – Violin

-Jordan Musgrave grew up in the Bellevue School of Performing Arts.
+Jordan grew up in the Bellevue School of Performing Arts.
 After going through the Suzuki books, he studied with Joy Wiener through high school.
-He attended Baylor University, studied with Dr. Bruce Berg, and graduated with a BM degree in performance.
-He is currently pursuing a Mechanical Engineering degree at University of Memphis.
+He attended Baylor University, studied with Dr. Bruce Berg, graduated with a BM degree in performance, and later received an Artist Diploma in violin from the University of Memphis.
 He plays with several orchestras, including Memphis Symphony, and Huntsville Symphony.
 He has played in master classes for Midori, Elena Urioste, Janet Sung, and others.

 Martin Palacios – Violin